nirajumaretiya/nirajumaretiya/README.md

 ## 🌟 Fun Facts

-- 🎮 Gaming enthusiast with a focus on hardware performance
+- 🎮 Gaming enthusiast with a focus on GPU architecture and performance
-- 🔧 Love exploring parallel programming and hardware optimization
+- 🔧 Love exploring GPU design and hardware acceleration
 - 📚 Regular contributor to hardware design communities
-- 🌍 Passionate about efficient and scalable hardware solutions
+- 🌍 Passionate about efficient and scalable GPU solutions

 ## 🤝 Let's Connect!